ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 Once downloaded to your local machine, launch Android Studio and open the Android project in this location.
 By default, Android Studio displays your project files in the Android view.

-Click on the project view selector at the top left below the menu bar and select Project Source Files option.
+Click on the **Project** view selector in the top-left area, below the menu bar, and select **Project Source Files** option.

-You see the actual file structure of the as shown below:
+You see the actual file structure of the Android project as shown below:

 ![alt-text-2](pictures/02_project_source_file_view.png "Project Source Files view of Android project.")

-Unfold the file structure as indicated in the picture and double click on the `native-lib.cpp` file to open it.
+Expand the file structure as shown in the image, and double-click on the `native-lib.cpp` file to open it.

 This file contains the implementation of several of the most common memory safety bugs.